tinalount/BerkeleyAIML/CAPSTONE/Readme.md

 **DATA ANALYSIS:**
 *Round1:* Preliminary EDA Data Analysis was focused just on 2016 data given how time-consuming and manual the compilation of the data file is.
 This preliminary data analysis resulted in the following findings:
+NOTE: need to get all 170 rows of data loaded first so this is incorrect summary:

+* Breakdown by which runners continued in college:
+14 (9.3%) of top California high school XC runners went on to run in college varsity

+* Breakdown by college division that the runners chose

+                            Number of runners Percentage of runners College Division
+D0 (didn't run in college)                  1                 7.14%
+D1                                          8                57.14%
+D2                                          2                14.29%
+D3                                          3                21.43%

+* Breakdown by Out of State vs In State college choice:
+                    Counts  Percentages
+COLL1_OUT_OF_STATE
+False                    7         50.0
+True                     7         50.0

 **DATA MODELING:**
 *Preliminary EDA Modeling done:*